Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Option 2: Follow steps in [8.1.
 Create sample project](#81-create-sample-project) to create the sample project.

 ## 8.1.
 Create sample project
-This project is build on top of [07-client-access-resource-server-check-permission-by-scp], The following steps will change [07-client-access-resource-server-check-permission-by-scp] into [08-client-access-resource-server-check-permission-by-scp-in-client-side].
+This project is build on top of [07-client-access-resource-server-check-permission-by-scp], the following steps will change [07-client-access-resource-server-check-permission-by-scp] into [08-client-access-resource-server-check-permission-by-scp-in-client-side].

 ### 8.1.1.
 Java class